There are 179 English Hewitts in total, and they fall into six geographical groups, three smaller and three larger.

 Yorkshire Dales South

 That leaves the Lake District, so large that I’ve subdivided it into six, based on Wainwright’s geographical classification.
-Large parts of this, especially in the south and west, still await me.
+Some of the southern and western fells still await me.

 Far Eastern fells